Skip to main contentArrow Right

 Table of Contents

-Descope provides a first-of-its-kind migration method that eliminates this reconfiguration, enabling a smooth customer transition without any modifications on their end.
-Through a combination of DNS redirection and Descope Flows (or the relevant SDK), your organization can move existing SSO customers to Descope without being forced to reconfigure.
+Descope provides a migration method that eliminates this reconfiguration.
+Through a combination of DNS redirection and Descope Flows (or the relevant SDK), your organization can move existing SSO customers to Descope without any modifications on their end.

 Descope SSO migration overview